 For a list of the various foods that fall within each food group, see the footnote of Table A3-2 in the DGA.

 Note: Converting between ounce-equivalents and serving size may seem confusing.
 As serving sizes can be arbitrary, using ounce-equivalents should be more accurate.
 However, using ounce-equivalents is more cumbersome as these are not typically included on nutrition labels.
 The following table shows how the DGA defines ounce-equivalents.
 However, it’s not necessarily accurate to assume all ounce-equivalents are actually equal; this can be considered a limitation of using ounce-equivalents as a standardization metric.(Park, 2021)

-A separate group of authors has published several analyses of prospective studies in the last few years attempting to determine the impact of different food groups on a variety of health outcomes, including all-cause mortality (ACM), coronary heart disease (CHD), stroke, heart failure, type 2 diabetes mellitus (T2DM), and weight gain.(Schwingshackl, 2017a; Bechthold, 2019; Schwingshackl, 2017c, Schlesinger, 2019) Combining the consistent results within these analyses, they find an “optimal” food group consumption consisting of:
+A separate group of authors has published several analyses of prospective studies in the last few years attempting to determine the impact of different food groups on a variety of health outcomes, including ACM, coronary heart disease (“CHD”), stroke, heart failure, type 2 diabetes mellitus (“T2DM”), and weight gain.(Schwingshackl, 2017a; Bechthold, 2019; Schwingshackl, 2017c, Schlesinger, 2019) Combining the consistent results within these analyses, they found “optimal” food group consumption consisting of:

 - 3 servings of whole grains daily

 - 3 servings each of fruits & vegetables daily

 - 1 serving of nuts daily

 - 1 serving of legumes daily